By Thomas Larson

 Once you complete rehab, your progress will continue as you begin the aftercare phase of recovery – to begin, visit http://www.stgregoryctr.com for more information.

-Most aftercare programs provide recovering addicts with many ways to strengthen their foundation in sober living.
+Most aftercare programs offered by St Louis addiction counseling services provide recovering addicts with many ways to strengthen their foundation in sober living.
 In addition to attending classes and workshops, and going to support group meetings, participating in therapy is an essential part of remaining sober.

 – Therapy During Rehabilitation: While staying at an in-patient rehabilitation center, you’ll undergo several different modes of treatment to help you detox and begin to recover from your addiction.

 One of these components will be participating in therapy.
 Meeting daily with your group and individual counselors will help you get through detox and begin to learn more about your addiction.

 – Get to the Root of the Matter: Understanding why you fell into addiction in the first place is a vital part of preventing relapse.
 The time you spend with your counselor will help you peel back the layers to uncover the root causes of addiction in your life.
 Dealing with these roots are an important part of preventing relapse.